 - decreasing required lab rotations from three to two

 - timely reviews by thesis committees (every six months)

 The role of the thesis committee is to assist the trainee and the thesis advisor in designing and implementing a focused research plan, and each of the graduate programs has in recent years emphasized the need for the thesis committee to enhance the focus and productivity of their trainees.
 In this regard, many of our PhD degree granting programs are following the lead of the MSTP.
-Dr. Anderson has also stipulated that: 1) each thesis committee must include at least one member of the MSTP Council; and 2) that students meet with the Director or with one of the Associate Directors at least yearly during the first two years of medical school to insure that they are actively defining research goals and meeting with potential thesis advisors.
+Our Director has also stipulated that: 1) each thesis committee must include at least one member of the MSTP Council; and 2) that students meet with the Director or with one of the Associate Directors at least yearly during the first two years of medical school to insure that they are actively defining research goals and meeting with potential thesis advisors.
 Together these changes have contributed to a continued shortening in the time-to-degree from 8.9 to 8.3 years within the last ten years.